-The DT department provides a pleasant, inspiring, relaxed and friendly learning environment and is equipped with specialist workshop machinery along with CAD/CAM equipment such as 3D printer and laser cutter.
+The DT Department provides a pleasant, inspiring, relaxed and friendly learning environment and is equipped with specialist workshop machinery along with CAD/CAM equipment such as 3D printers, laser cutters and CNC Milling machines as well as the latest 3D modelling and testing software.
 Teaching and learning methods are varied and teaching groups tend to be small, allowing for excellent individual attention and meaningful discussion.